MichiganTokenizers/SKL-FlowTestnet-Hackathon/planning.md

 ## Data Pull Strategy
 - **One-Time Data Pull**: All Sleeper API data will be pulled once during user login or after a new league association.
 This pull will update the local database (`keeper.db`) with the latest information on users, leagues, teams, rosters, standings, and other relevant data.
+  - **League Filtering**: Only leagues whose names begin with "SKL" will be imported and processed into `keeper.db`.
 - **Local Data Usage**: After the initial data pull, the application will use data stored in `keeper.db` for all subsequent requests, minimizing repeated calls to Sleeper APIs.
 - **Refresh Mechanism**: A manual refresh option or scheduled task may be implemented to update `keeper.db` when necessary, but this will be an exception rather than the norm.
 - **Backend Endpoints**: New endpoints will be created or existing ones updated to fetch data from `keeper.db` (e.g., `/league/local`, `/league/standings/local`).
 A specific endpoint `/sleeper/fetchAll` will handle the full data pull from Sleeper APIs.